Peace to the Gods and Goddesses of the foundation;

 “I said, I would scatter them into corners, I would make the remembrance of them to cease from among men:

-“Were it not that I feared the wrath of the enemy, lest their adversaries should behave themselves strangely, and lest they should say, Our hand is high, and the Lord hath not done all this” (Deuteronomy 32: 23-27).
+“Were it not that I feared the wrath of the enemy, lest their adversaries should behave themselves strangely, and lest they should say, Our hand is high, and the Lord hath not done all this.”

-Basically, until we stop worshipping a white god as our God and the white Jews as the real Jews, we will never be free from spiritual subjugation and inferiority complexes.
-To be truly free we must respect the divinity of the black man and manifest that divinity whether through our acts or through our black women.
+Basically, until we stop worshipping a White God as our God we will never be free from spiritual subjugation and inferiority complexes.
+To be truly free we must respect the divinity of the Black man and manifest that divinity whether through our acts or through our Black women.